icon

 Key Traits and Benefits of a Santoku Knife

-• Edge profile is minimal curve
+• The edge profile is a minimal curve

 • Ideal for Slicing, Chopping, and Dicing